freeCodeCamp/guide/src/pages/linux/how-to-create-a-sudo-user-on-ubuntu/index.md

 ## How to Create a Sudo User

 To create a `sudo` user, you need to create a regular user first using the command above.
-Then, add this user to the group called "sudoers" using the `sudo add exampleUser sudo` command, where `exampleUser` is the user that should be the new `sudo` user.
+Then, add this user to the group called "sudoers" using the `sudo usermod -a -G exampleUser sudo` command, where `exampleUser` is the user that should be the new `sudo` user.

 ## How to Delete a User